albertbautista/community-share-web-app/README.md

 ## CLONING THE PROJECT

-IMPORTANT: Since this is a private repository, before you can do anything I have to add you as a collaborator on GitHub.

 1. Open Visual Studio Code
 2. Click Source Control (Left sidebar under the magnifying glass icon)
 3. Click “Clone Repository”